ibm-cloud-architecture/refarch-eda/docs/deployments/eventstreams/README.md

 # Install IBM Event Streams on ICP

-*(Tested on April 2018 on ibm-eventstreams-dev helm chart 1.2.0 on ICP 3.1.2)*
+*(Tested on June 2019 on ibm-eventstreams-dev helm chart 1.2.0 on ICP 3.1.2)*

-You can use the `ibm-eventstreams-dev` Helm chart from ICP catalog or download the intallation image and made it available in your ICP catalog.
+You can use the `ibm-eventstreams-dev` or `ibm-eventstreams-prod` Helm chart from ICP catalog.
 The product installation instructions can be found [here](https://ibm.github.io/event-streams/installing/installing/).

+!!! note
+        If you need to upload the tar file for the event streams production (downloaded from IBM passport advantage or other support sites) use the following command:
+        ```
+        cloudctl catalog load-archive --archive eventstreams.pak.tar.gz
+        ```

 As we do not want to rewrite the product documentation, we just want to highlight what was done for our deployment.
 Our cluster has the following characteristics: